DashBlocks/scratch-parser/README.md

+# @DashBlocks/scratch-parser

+Edited scratch-parser for use in Dash.
-# @turbowarp/scratch-parser
+Forked from @turbowarp/scratch-parser

-scratch-parser with bug fixes.

 ## License